adreyyan/sharkitrading/README.md

 **Built with ❤️ using Zama's fhEVM for true on-chain privacy**

 *Trade freely.
-Trade privately.
-Trade with Sharki.* 🦈🔐
+Trade privately.* 🔐